samuelvanderwaal/metaboss/docs-src/src/create.md

 #### Usage

-Specify the existing mint address and path to a metadata file that contains the `Data` sub-struct of the metadata struct in a JSON format.
+Specify the token decimals and path to a metadata file that contains the `name`, `symbol` and `uri` fields in a JSON format.

 E.g. (Note the snake_case field name):